sindresorhus/sindresorhus.github.com/source/content/apps/hyperduck.md

 ### Troubleshooting

+- Ensure you are on the latest macOS and iOS version.
 - Ensure both devices are signed into the same iCloud account.
 - Ensure both devices are online.
 - Ensure Hyperduck is running on the Mac.